 Performance

-Powering the XT6 is a 3.6L V6 engine mated to a 9-speed automatic transmission, along with 4 driving modes to handle various road conditions.
-The new SUV isn’t in production-mode just yet but expect horsepower to be 310-hp / 229-hp @ 6600 and torque at 271 lb.ft / 373 lb.ft @ 5000.
+The XT6 is powered by a 3.6L V6 engine mated to a 9-speed automatic transmission, along with four driving modes to handle various road conditions.
+The new SUV isn’t in production mode just yet, but expect horsepower to be 310 hp/229 hp @ 6600 and torque at 271 lb.ft / 373 lb.ft @ 5000 rpm.

 But consumers will need to pay extra for things like rear camera mirror with remote wash; forward and reverse auto braking; rear pedestrian alert; and even head-up display which, frankly, we feel should be a standard in a luxury vehicle these days.